-Move the screw toward Cooler if the oven overcooks food when you follow the recipe time, or toward Hotter if it undercooks.
+Move the screw toward Cooler if the oven overcooks or Hotter if it undercooks.
 Each audible click is about 10 degrees F.

 Learn how to replace a damaged outer window panel on your wall oven door with these step-by-step instructions.